-If you’ve made a pledge (a statement of intent) to All Souls, choose “Annual pledge gift” from the drop-down menu so that your gifts are applied to that pledge.
+If you’ve made a commitment (often called a pledge, or statement of intent) to All Souls, choose “Annual pledge gift” from the drop-down menu so that your gifts are applied to that pledge.
 Otherwise, choose “General contributions.”
 Gifts to both funds go to our general budget, which covers all costs the church incurs.
 “Lunch fee” is specifically for paying for our monthly congregational lunch; “Rental fee” is only for people paying the fee to rent space at the church.

 Our financial gifts to All Souls make up the vast majority of the church’s annual revenue.
 Without our support, the church can’t function.

 The reason the church asks for commitments is that they make it possible to plan next year’s budget.
 If we only gave gifts but didn’t state our commitments, the church couldn’t plan for the year ahead.

 You can state your commitment using the form linked at the top of this page.

 You can fill out a paper commitment form, which is found in the pews, at the Generosity Table on Sundays, and at the front desk.

 That depends entirely on your unique personal circumstances, and we appreciate all gifts, large or small.

 You’ll find a table of suggested giving guidelines below to help you make your decision.

 Now!!
 Seriously, go do it.
 We’ll wait.
 The form is linked at the top of this page.